Astolsko/Astolsko/README.md

 Intermediate Python, AI and Discord Bot developer
 -------------------------------------------------

 I'm a highschool student working on basic python coding.
-My main language is Python but i also use javascript and SQL.
+My main language is Python but i also use C,a bit of javascript and SQL.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [abul48820@gmail.com](mailto:abul48820@gmail.com)